Akshatjainbafna/Akshatjainbafna/README.md

 - 🔭 Worked on a social learning, knowledge retention application as a solopreneur.
 [Finemate](https://finemate.co/home)

-- 🌱 I’m currently revising **all the knowledge and skills I have acquired**

-- 📝 I regularly write tweets on [https://twitter.com/akshatjainbafna](https://twitter.com/akshatjainbafna)

 - 💬 Ask me about **React.js & Python**

 - 📫 How to reach me **akshatbjain.aj@gmail.com**